Our live train times tool is specially designed to make finding train times quicker and easier. With our online tool, you can:

 |London to Newcastle||2h 45m||31|

 On our website, you'll be able to see whether your train is on time for almost every train route in the UK, which stations it's calling at, and much more.
-If you have our app, you'll also be able to see where your train is, whether it's left the previous stations on time, and we’ll even tell you if there are any other trains you can catch that arrive will earlier than the one you're looking at.
+If you have our app, you'll also be able to see where your train is, whether it's left the previous stations on time, and we’ll even tell you if there are any other train services you can catch that will arrive earlier than the one you're looking at.